Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture

-Given an \textit{a priori} map of row crops from satellite imagery, a ground robot platform is tasked to estimate the position and spectra of $N$ leaf sensors deployed in the row crop environment. \if0
+Given an \textit{a priori} map of row crops from satellite imagery, a ground robot platform is tasked to estimate the position and measure the resonance spectra of $N$ leaf sensors deployed in the row crop environment. \if0

-\fi We assume that the leaf sensor position provides the robot with a non-obstructed view.
-With this information, the robot must localize the leaf sensor using an on-board monocular RGB camera and object detector.
-Using a feature-based mapping from the RGB frame to mirror frame, a motorized mirror is controlled to capture a hyperspectral image and spectra of leaf sensors in the row crop environment.
+\fi We assume that a non-obstructed view exists from which the leaf sensor can be imaged by the robot.
+This assumption is consistent with our target application of deploying the integrated sensor-detector system in agricultural settings where the distribution of crops is structured.
+With this information, the robot must localize the leaf sensor using an onboard monocular RGB camera and object detector.
+The motorized mirror is controlled to capture hyperspectral images and spectra of leaf sensors given the extrinsic calibration between the camera and itself.

-To solve the task described above, we co-design a system consisting of novel colorimetric leaf sensors and a ground robot platform.
-The system components are described in more detail in this section.
+To solve the task described above, we implement a computer vision pipeline that enables the detector robot to autonomously collect spectral image data from the colorimetric leaf sensors deployed in the environment.
+Fig.~\ref{fig:pipeline} depicts the full pipeline which consists of the following steps: (1) robot navigation following predefined waypoints, (2) image-based detection and localization of the sensor, (3) hyperspectral imaging of the localized sensor using a motorized mirror with halogen lamp illumination, and (4) resonance spectrum detection from the acquired hyperspectral image.